Geometric quantization of symplectic maps and Witten's asymptotic conjecture: Introduction

 This paper is based on the theory of Berezin-Toeplitz operators of Ma and Marinescu in \cite{MM08b}, and can be seen as an extension of this theory to families.
-The theory of Berezin-Toeplitz operators in the Kähler case was first developed by Bordemann, Meinreken and Schlichenmaier in \citep{BMS94} and Schlichenmaier in \citep{Sch00}.
-Their approach is based on the theory of Toeplitz structures developed by Boutet de Monvel and Guillemin in \citep{BdMG81}.
-In the Kähler case, a family version of Berezin-Toeplitz quantization has first been studied by Ma and Zhang in \cite{MZ07} (see also \cite[Th.3.1]{Puc15}), where they show that the curvature of the quantum bundle with respect to the $L^2$-connection is a Toeplitz operator, and compute the first two coefficients.
+More specifically, we work in the context of the Berezin-Toeplitz quantization introduced in \cite{ILMM17} of general prequantized symplectic manifolds, using the spaces $\HH_p$ of \emph{almost holomorphic sections} of $L^p$ for all $p\in\N^*$ large enough, defined as the direct sum of the eigenspaces associated with the small eigenvalues of the \emph{renormalized Bochner Laplacian} \cref{deltapphi} of Guillemin and Uribe \cite{GU88}.
+These spaces coincide with the space of holomorphic sections for $p\in\N^*$ large enough in the Kähler case, and \cref{indeq,Approx}, which are the general versions of \cref{indeqintro,Approxintro}, are proved in this generality.
+A family version of Berezin-Toeplitz quantization has first been studied by Ma and Zhang in \cite{MZ07}, where they show that the curvature of the quantum bundle with respect to the $L^2$-connection is a Toeplitz operator, and compute the first two coefficients.